© 2018 - International Centre for Investigative Reporting

 Wilson Uwujaren, EFCC spokesman yesterday confirmed the arrest of the civil servants although he would not give the names of those arrested.
 He stated that the commission was still investigating the fraud which he estimated at N14 billion but could not say when the suspects would be charged to court.

-Uwujaren also declined naming the bank involved, revealing only that it was an old generation bank.
+Uwujaren also declined to name the bank involved, revealing only that it was an old generation bank.
 Asked why no bank had so far been prosecuted in the gale of scandals sweeping pension offices across the country, the EFCC spokesperson stated that the commission was also working on prosecuting the banks involved.

 But investigations show that the total amount is actually N18 billion.
 In fact, a source at the PPO confided that it might be more as it would be impossible for investigators to unearth the entire fraud because many of the accounts used had been closed while some of the transactions involved banks that had since collapsed.